Swiss Alps Travel Guide

 Language

-The four official languages are Swiss German, French, Italian and Romansch.
+The four official languages are Swiss German, French, Italian and Romansh.
 Most people know at least three languages, including English.

 Money

 The official currency is the Swiss franc (CHF), which is divided into 100 rappen (German) or centimes (French).
-Although not part of the EU, many prices are indicated in euros and some merchants may accept euros.
+Although Switzerland isn't part of the EU, some local prices may be indicated in euros and some merchants may accept euros.
 Credit cards are widely accepted and ATMs are widespread; many are equipped with the Cirrus or Maestro system.
-Banks offer the best exchange rates, but it is also possible to exchange money at major hotels, main train stations and airports.
+Digital wallets such as Apple Pay and Google Pay are popular.
+Banks offer the best exchange rates, but travellers can exchange money at major hotels, main train stations and airports.
 Banks are open Monday to Friday.

 Tipping

-A 15 percent service charge is normally included in all hotel, taxi, bar and restaurant bills, and further tipping is not necessary.
+A 10 percent service charge is normally included in all hotel, taxi, bar and restaurant bills, and further tipping isn't necessary.
+However, tipping is still appreciated, particularly for good service, and it's often seen as a gesture of gratitude rather than an obligation.

 Health

 Swiss medical facilities and health care are among the best in the world, but are very expensive, meaning health insurance is recommended.
-As of January 2021, most people cannot use a UK-issued European Health Insurance Card (EHIC) or a Global Health Insurance Card (GHIC) to get medical treatment in Switzerland.
-Everyone 16 years of age and older should get fully vaccinated for COVID-19 before travel.
+EU travellers should get a European Health Insurance Card (EHIC) before visiting, or a Global Health Insurance Card (GHIC) if they're UK residents, so that they're covered for necessary state healthcare while there.

 Safety